Early Detection of Myocardial Infarction in Low-Quality Echocardiography: Materials and Methods

 where $P_{s}^{min}$ is the minimum intersected area of a segment as $min(P_{s_t})$, and $P_{t_r}$ is the number of pixels in the reference frame segment area.
 Intersections can give valuable information related to MI since the larger the intersected area is, the smaller the segment movement will be in any direction.

 Table \ref{featuredescription} gives a brief description of each of the aforementioned features.
 We extract three features from six segments, in total of 18 features from each echo.
 Additionally, several crucial bi-products are created that can help cardiologists for a better and more objective assessment.
-These are 1) color coded LV wall and endocardial boundary segments, 2) segment (center) and endocardial boundary displacement curves, segment area curves as depicted in Fig. \ref{fig:framework}, and 3) maximum displacement snapshot of the endocardial boundary as shown in Fig. \ref{fig:maxdisp}.
+These are i) color-coded LV wall and endocardial boundary segments, ii) segment (center) and endocardial boundary displacement curves, segment area curves as depicted in Fig. \ref{fig:framework}, and iii) maximum displacement snapshot of the endocardial boundary as shown in Fig. \ref{fig:maxdisp}.